protonistcom/filament-chatgpt-agent/README.md

 ## Views

-Optionally, you can publish the views using
+Optionally, you can publish the views:

 ```bash
 php artisan vendor:publish --tag="filament-chatgpt-agent-views"